 Mills Beary Village is a peaceful place full of lots of magic.
-Hidden in a beautiful part of the English countryside with rolling hills of the deepest green mingled with wildflowers as far as the eyes can see.
-The perfect place to find adventure.
+Hidden in a part of the English countryside with rolling hills of the deepest green mingled with wildflowers as far as the eyes can see.
+It’s the perfect place to explore new adventures.

 There is a working Mill called The Bear Mill where magical stuffed animals come to life.
-But if you want to visit this village and meet all the characters, you cannot find it on any map.
-Only those I have invited can see it.
+But should you want to visit this village and meet the characters that live there, you cannot find it on any map.
+Only those I have invited can come and join in our adventures.

-I am Duffels the Bear and I would like to invite you to come with me and share our adventures.
-You are going to meet some very sweet animals called The SnipPets.
+I am Duffels the Bear and I would like to invite you to come with me and share in our adventures.
+You are going to meet The SnipPets and all of their friends.
 These peculiar little animals are far from ordinary.
-The Bear Mill magic has brought these animals to life and the most amazing things happen here.
-I hope you can join us in our lives at Mills Beary Village.

 To buy your very own SnipPets click here